EthanLipnik/SSMP/README.md

 <br>

 ## What is SSMP?
 SSM or *Second Screen Mode Protocol* is an open source framework for iOS writen in Swift.
 It makes it easy for apps to take advantage of a second display (through a cable or AirPlay).
-It has two modes. **Custom**, the standard two views on two displays, and **default**.
-The default mode turns the app into a desktop experience
+It has two modes.

+**Custom**: Two views on two displays

+**Default**: Gives the app into a desktop experience

 ## Usage
 In your AppDelegate, set the view controller the second display should have: